MetanoKid/coding-scars/_drafts/log-window-3.md

 ## Scroll to bottom

-By default, when a new item is added to the `ListBox` that contains our log messages no scroll is performed.
+By default, when a new item is added to the `ListView` that contains our log messages no scroll is performed.
 We'd want to know when an item is added to the list so we can perform the scroll ourselves.

 Our `LogEntries` variable (which is an `ObservableCollection`) has a `CollectionChanged` event handler we can subscribe to.
 So, first of all let's create a method in our `MainWindow.xaml.cs` to handle the scroll:

 {% highlight c# %}
 private void OnLogEntriesChangedScrollToBottom(object sender, NotifyCollectionChangedEventArgs e) {
+    if (!IsAutoScrollEnabled)
+    {
+        return;
+    }

     if (VisualTreeHelper.GetChildrenCount(LogEntryList) > 0)
     {
         Decorator border = VisualTreeHelper.GetChild(LogEntryList, 0) as Decorator;